 Note to Reader: This article was originally published on Commander Bedlam with the same title on the date of March 28, 2012.
-Parts of this post were edited and expanded upon to include the author’s opinion on the DLCs that came out after this article was written with regards to Liara’s role.
+Parts of this post were edited and expanded upon to include the author’s opinion on the DLCs which were released after this article was written with regards to Liara’s role.
 Thank you and enjoy the article!

 Arguably, Liara T’Soni ranks among one of the top love interest preferences for Mass Effect players.
 Who wouldn’t love the asari right?
 They’re smart, powerful and attractive.
 Did we fall in love with Liara’s character on our own?
 Or did BioWare just give us a push by seducing us with content specifically made for one character?
 If true, what are their motives for doing so?
 The following article reflects my own opinion and theories.
 Consequently, I do not claim this opinion as a fact but merely a theory devised by an ardent fan.